jmuzsik/blog/content/it/aws-lessons.md

 #### Why use NoSQL?

 - super low latency applications
-- metadata driven datasets
+- metadata driven data-sets
 - highly non-relational data
 - need schema-less data constructs (needs != its easy to do devs without schemas)
-- rapid ingest of (unstructures) data (thousands of records/sec)
+- rapid ingest of (unstructured) data (thousands of records/sec)
 - Massive amount of data ( in the TB+ range)

 #### back in action